 Prime The Surfaces: We apply a top quality bonding primer to the cabinets, drawers, and doors, which is what the paint will eventually adhere to.

-Buff The Surfaces: Once the first coat of primer has been applied, we lightly buff the cabinets, drawers, and doors.
+Buff The Surfaces: Once the first coat of primer has been applied, we lightly buff all of the cabinets, drawers, and doors.

 Caulk And Make Minor Repairs: Now, it’s time to caulk any gaps we see and caulk the joints of the drawers and cabinets, to ensure a uniform finish.

 Prime The Surfaces – Second Round: We then apply a second round of primer to help guarantee a high-quality cabinet painting job!
 If your cabinets were originally stained with a dark color, we’ll apply a stain blocking primer.
 If they were originally stained with a light color, we’ll apply a second bonding coat.

 Buff The Surfaces – Second Round: We buff again, all of the cabinets, drawers, and doors.

 Paint: At last, we’ve come to the fun part – painting the cabinets, drawers and doors.
 We can paint your kitchen cabinets, bathroom cabinets, and other types of cabinetry, in any color you choose.
 Most of our clients choose white, black, or gray, but we’ve done some beautiful cabinet painting jobs in bright colors, which can add a dramatic touch to any room.